 On average, residential furnaces in Northwest Ohio run for 6,500 hours every heating season.
 Over time this creates tremendous stress on the system.
-That’s where maintenance comes in.
+That’s why yearly maintenance is necessary.
 By having your furnace maintained annually, you can rest assured equipment performance will remain at its peak for years to come.

 If you haven’t schedule preventative maintenance yet this winter, learn what a professional inspection entails and the many benefits of making furnace tune-ups an annual priority.
-Contact us today for more information.
+Never ask “Where can I find a furnace technician near me?” again!
+Kellermeier Plumbing & Heating is the only HVAC company you need to know in the Toledo and Bowling Green areas of Ohio.
+Contact us today for more information!

 Furnace Maintenance Inspection

 You can perform small maintenance tasks yourself throughout the heating season—such as changing the filter once a month and keeping air registers clean and unobstructed.
 However, for most preventative maintenance, you need a professional with special training and years of experience.
-Here’s what a Kellermeier technician does when maintaining your furnace:
+Here’s what a Kellermeier Plumbing & Heating technician does when tuning up your furnace:

 - Check the thermostat: It’s a simple piece of equipment, but without the thermostat, your furnace would not operate.
 The technician verifies proper calibration and encourages you to get an energy-saving programmable thermostat if you don’t already have one.